-Selected UBC faculty members are appointed by the Office of the Vice-President Research & Innovation to represent UBC before each major federal funding agency.
-The coordinators work closely with researchers to ensure that information is disseminated and initiatives are developed to provide support for research and scholarship.
+Selected UBC faculty members are appointed by the Office of the Vice-President Research & Innovation to represent UBC before each major federal funding agency (SSHRC, NSERC, CIHR and CFI).
+These faculty members work closely with researchers to ensure that information is disseminated and initiatives are developed to provide support for research and scholarship.